 In November 2014, following the election of Haider al-Abadi as Iraq's Prime Minister in September 2014, an interim agreement was reached by the Iraqi Federal Government and the KRG to address the dispute over oil exports.
 The agreement, finalized in December 2014, required the delivery of defined quantities of oil by the KRG to the Iraqi Federal Government, financial support for the Peshmerga and a normalization of budget payments.
 Each of the Iraqi Federal Government and the KRG has alleged that the other has failed to meet their obligations under the agreement.
 Such failures have negatively affected the finances of the KRG and its ability to remit full proceeds from export sales to producing oil contractors in the Kurdistan Region.
 While the KRG has made cash payments to producers consistently since September 2015, there continues to be uncertainty regarding the ability of the KRG to continue making such payments.
+Moreover, it is not clear how oil sales and payment mechanisms (including the identity of the payor) may change as a result of ongoing negotiations between the Kurdistan Region and the Iraqi Federal Government to open dispute between the parties.

-While Oryx Petroleum has received proceeds from oil that has been exported from the Kurdistan Region through the Kurdistan Region-Turkey export pipeline to the end of February 2017, payments owing by the KRG to Oryx Petroleum for exported oil could be restricted in the future if the financial position of the KRG deteriorates.
+While Oryx Petroleum has received proceeds from oil that has been exported from the Kurdistan Region through the Kurdistan Region-Turkey export pipeline to the end of December 2017, payments owing by the KRG to Oryx Petroleum for exported oil could be restricted in the future if the financial position of the KRG deteriorates.
+Payments could also be prejudiced if the Iraqi Federal Government were to assume control over sales of oil from the Kurdistan Region.
 There is no assurance that oil production will continue to be converted into a reliable revenue stream or that full value will be realized.
 If Oryx Petroleum is not paid for exported oil, is paid less than its expected entitlement, or if payment is not made in a timely manner this could have a Material Adverse Effect.